Skip to content

 sbatch: error: Batch job submission failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)

-… means that you have reached the maximum of allowed jobs to be submitted to a specific partition.
+… indicates that you have reached the maximum of allowed jobs to be submitted to a specific partition.

 Job in state FAILED although job completed successfully